uri-library-data-services/iassist-preview/content/blog/anes-announcement-anes-2012-time-series-study.md

 to develop the time series in innovative ways.
 The non-standard component of each questionnaire has routinely focused on matters of interest to the current election cycle.
-These items are often selected from an \"ANES Question Inventory,\" which includes the standard questions and questions that have been asked in past ANES surveys but are not part of the standard battery of questions.
+These items are often selected from an "ANES Question Inventory," which includes the standard questions and questions that have been asked in past ANES surveys but are not part of the standard battery of questions.
 Researchers can access the question inventory at: